Reputation Lowers Costs For Property Managers

 Respond quickly to reviews and requests

-You need to be aware of what people are saying about you online.
 Fortunately, there is software you can use to constantly monitor online reviews and comments.
 This allows you to give quick responses to the reviews and also make necessary changes to your property.

-Timely and professional responses to online reviews and other mentions shows your potential renters that you are accessible.
 If one of your tenants posts a positive review don’t be shy to ask them to share the review with others online.
 According to BrightLocal, 71% of customers will leave a review for an enterprise if asked.

-Negative reviews also present an opportunity for you to communicate with your potential tenants and show yourself in a positive light.
 Responding respectfully to such reviews shows that you listen to customers' concerns and are willing to take the necessary steps to correct any issues.
 Such reviews may also offer constructive criticism giving you a chance to improve on specific areas.

 Be active on social media